fernand0aguilar/fernand0aguilar/README.md

 ###### *Software Engineer*

 I am a Full Stack Developer working on web applications.
-I specialise in JavaScript technologies such as NodeJS and React.
+I specialise in JavaScript technologies.
 Besides that, I am an enthusiast of Data Science and Blockchain and I look to become an expert in those fields.

 * Frontend: HTML, CSS, SASS, JavaScript,
 * Backend: NodeJS, Python/Django,
+* DataScience: Pandas, Keras, Tensorflow
 * Infrastructure: Debian, Docker, Kubernetes
-* CI/CD: Trevis, GitlabCI, GithubActions, Jenkins
+* CI/CD: Trevis, GitlabCI, GithubActions

 ### You can also find me on